tudocomp/tudocomp/docs/Documentation.md

 (De)Compressing processes data by reading bytes from an input source, and outputting bytes to the output target.
-This happens through the `Input` and `Output` types, which are abstractions to support different kinds of sources and targets internally, like for example files, memory locations, or stdin and stdout.
+This happens through the `Input` and `Output` types, which are abstractions to support different kinds of sources and targets internally, like files, memory locations, or stdin and stdout.

-`Input` allows two different ways to access the input bytes: Either as a random-access `tudocomp::View` to the whole input, or as a `std::istream` for linearily walking through the bytes.
+`Input` allows two different ways to access the input bytes: Either as a random-access `tudocomp::View` to the whole input, or as a `std::istream` for linearly processing the bytes.

-This separation exists to support both online algorithms, that only need linear access to a current position in the text, and offline algorithms, that require random access to the whole input at the cost of having it entirely loaded into memory.
+This separation exists to support both online and offline algorithms.
+The former type of algorithm only needs linear access to a current position in the text (it processes the input subsequently character by character).
+The latter type requires random access to the whole input at the cost of having the input entirely loaded into memory.

 A `View` behaves like a read-only `std::vector<uint8_t>` or `std::string`, and represents a "window" into a section of memory without requiring an additional copy of the data.
-Specifically, this means that copying an instance of a `View` only copies some pointer, and that you can cheaply create sub-views into parts of it from it:
+Specifically, this means that copying an instance of a `View` only copies one pointer and one integer;
+thus you can cheaply create sub-views into parts of it:

 ~~~ { .cpp }
 inline virtual void compress(Input& input, Output& output) override {